jeka-dev/jeka/docs/tutorials/gui-getting-started.md

 ## Hello World ! <a name="helloworld"></a>

-The below example showcases how to write tasks executable both from IDE and command line.
+The below example showcases how to write tasks executable both from IDE and the  command line.

 * Create a new Jeka project in Intellij : _New_ > _Project ..._ > _Jeka_